 What if a Crash is Unavoidable?

 If a crash with an animal is imminent, apply the brakes and steer straight.
 Let up on the brakes just before impact to allow the front of your vehicle to rise slightly and aim to hit the tail end of the animal.
-This can reduce the risk of the animal striking the windshield area and may increase your chances of missing the animal.
+This can reduce the risk of the animal striking the windshield area and may increase your chances of missing it.
 Duck down to protect yourself from windshield debris.